Vegetarian and Plant Based Eating

 Can people with diabetes follow a vegetarian or plant-based diet(s)?

 Yes.
 They can be higher in carbohydrates and lower in protein than meat-based diets, so glucose levels may be affected.
 As a result, your healthcare provider may need to change the amount or type of your diabetes medicine.
-Anyone interested in changing to
+Anyone interested in changing to vegetarian or plant-based eating, including people with diabetes, should work with a dietitian to make sure they are meeting their nutritional needs.

 Is vegetarian/plant-based eating nutritionally adequate?